Simulation of Binary-Single Interactions in AGN Disks II: Merger Probability of Binary Black Holes during Chaotic Triple Process: Discussions

 In this work, we calculate the BBH merger probability in AGN disks under the condition that BSI occurs.
 However, the observable merger rate is determined by $\Gamma \propto n_{\rm AGN} \, n_{\rm BBH} / \tau_{\rm enc}$, where $n_{\rm AGN}$, $n_{\rm BBH}$, and $\tau_{\rm enc}$ denote the number density of AGN, the number density of BBHs in AGN disks, and the timescale of BSI occurrence, respectively.

 Previous studies have shown that dense gas can accelerate the formation of BBHs\,\citep[e.g.,][]{LJR2023ApJ, Rowan2023MNRAS, Whitehead2024MNRAS}, suggesting that the BBHs' number density in AGN disks, $n_{\rm BBH}$, could be higher than in other environments\,\citep[][]{Tagawa2020ApJ, Rowan2024arXiv}.
 However, another critical question is whether a dynamically formed BBH in the AGN disk will merge before experiencing another encounter with a single sBH.
 The subsequent evolution of these newly formed BBHs in AGN disks remains highly controversial.
 For example, three-dimensional simulations show that equal-mass BBHs with separations greater than 10\% of their Hill radius contract, while BBHs expand their orbits at smaller separations\,\citep[][]{Dempsey2022ApJ}.
-Further simulations of eccentric BBHs show that retrograde binaries may undergo runaway eccentricity growth, whereas prograde systems experience slower decay in both semi-major axis and eccentricity\,\citep[][]{Calcino2024ApJ}.
+Further simulations of eccentric BBHs show that retrograde binaries may undergo runaway eccentricity growth, whereas prograde systems experience slower decay in both semi-major axis and eccentricity\,\citep[][]{Calcino2024ApJ}. \cite{Dittmann2025arXiv} subsequently expanded the parameter space to include eccentricity and unequal-mass BBH systems, similarly observing that retrograde BBHs exhibit faster orbital decay compared to their prograde counterparts.
 For these prograde BBHs, BSI may offer an alternative channel to drive them toward a merger.
 Indeed, in the one-dimensional \emph{N}-body simulations of \citet{Tagawa2020ApJ}, BSI was found to play a significant role in shrinking BBH orbits.

 The timescale of BSI occurrence in AGN disk can be given by $\tau_{\rm enc} = 1/(n_{\rm sBH} \sigma v_{\rm rel}) \sim 1/(3n_{\rm sBH}\Omega_0 R_{\rm H}^2)$, where $n_{\rm sBH}$ is the surface number density of sBHs embedded in AGN disk, $\sigma\sim R_{\rm H}$ is the cross section for the encounter in coplanar case and $v_{\rm vel}\sim \frac{3}{2}\Omega_0 \, 2R_{\rm H}$ is the relative velocity between the BBH and single sBH.
 In AGN disk, the combination of sBH migration, capture from outside the disk, and in-situ star formation leads to $n_{\rm sBH}$ significantly higher than that in stellar clusters.
 Additionally, migration traps in the disk can also cause sBHs accumulation, further enhancing the local density\,\citep[e.g.,][]{Masset2003ApJ,Lyra2010ApJ,McKernan2012MNRAS,Bellovary2016ApJ,Secunda2019ApJ}.
 Consequently, the timescale for BSI occurrences in AGN disks ($\tau_{\rm enc}$), aligning with the BBH dynamical formation timescale, is substantially shorter than the duty cycle of AGN\,\citep[e.g.,][]{Tagawa2020ApJ,McKernan2024arXiv,Rowan2024arXiv}.